aok-ponlork/Flutter_/README.md

-Here’s an updated version of your README for the e-commerce Flutter project:

----

 # e_commerce

 This is a project with Flutter that connects to my Laravel API for my Mobile Application, developed during my academic year.